Darrenheihei/COMP4321_gp_project/README.md

 If there is still error, try to change `htmlparser.jar` to using whole path starting from C:

 Execute the executable: in the `java` directory, do `java -cp ".;htmlparser.jar" Project.Spider`

+How to use makefile:

+compile all code: In the `java` directory, do `make -f MakeFileWindow.mk`

+clean all .class files: In the `java` directory, do `make -f MakeFileWindow.mk clean`

+Note: you do not need to do the cleaning before the compilation every time.
+Just compile it and it will update all necessary .class file for you